dl1bz/JS8Call-improved/README.md

 * June 6, 2019 - Version 1.1.0 general availability
 * November 29, 2019 - Version 2.0.0 general availability - Fast and Turbo speeds introduced!
 * December 22, 2019 - Version 2.1.0 general availability - Slow speed introduced!

-# JS8Call Updates to v2.3.x
-This is, in the flavor of `WSJTX-improved`, an 'improved' version of the original JS8Call, the source code for which is now hosted on this repository.

-I am not the original author, and have no desire to create a fork, add new features, etc. My motivation was to have a native version of JS8Call that would run on my Apple silicon Mac, using a current version of the Qt and Hamlib libraries.
-Along the way, I discovered and corrected a few bugs, and made some minor visual improvements to the UI.

-Anyway.....that's what this does; that's all this does.
-It's not intended to be anything but a vehicle by which to provide my changes to the original author.

 # Notable Changes
 - Use of Fortran has been eliminated; everything that was previously implemented in Fortran has